MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/source-from-multiple-vendors.md

     - **Vendor account** – Choose the vendor the line applies to.
     - **Target allocation (%)** – Specify the percentage of planned orders that should be assigned to this vendor (relative to the others) over time.
 1. Do one of the following steps:
     - If you're ready to activate the policy, set **Active** to *Yes* and select **Save** on the Action Pane.
 The system will validate your settings (for example, to make sure that all percentages add up to 100%) and will only proceed with the save provided it passes the test.
-Otherwise, you will get an error that you must address before you can save.
+Otherwise, you'll get an error that you must address before you can save.
-    - If you want to prevent the policy from being used (or if you want to save it before you are finished setting up all of the allocations), set **Active** to *No* and then select **Save**.
-This will allow you to save an invalid policy, but you also won't be able to assign the policy to any products.
+    - If you want to prevent the policy from being used (or if you want to save it before you're finished setting up all of the allocations), set **Active** to *No* and then select **Save**.
+This configuration will allow you to save an invalid policy, but you won't be able to assign the policy to any products.

 ## Define minimum order quantities per vendor

-If you have vendor agreements in place that establish a minimum quantity per order for some items, then you can add rules for these to the system as needed.
+If you have vendor agreements in place that establish a minimum quantity per order for some items, then you can add rules for these conditions to the system as needed.
 These minimum order settings apply to all multisource policies and only to multisource policies (in other words, minimum order per vendor rules only apply to planned purchase orders created by master planning and don't apply quantities from manually created purchase orders).

 To set up minimum order per vendor rules, follow these steps: